top of page

 Walt Disney was fond of saying, "Around here...we don't look backwards for very long.
 We keep moving forward, opening up new doors and doing new things, because we're curious...and curiosity keeps leading us down new paths.”
 This mindset has always been reflected in the principles of Imagineering that involves continuous improvement through iteration and testing as they push forward to provide the best and greatest experiences for their guests.
 School communities should also embrace this notion in order to continually improve not only the teaching methods utilized and the curriculum that is taught, but also the conditions of the overall learning environment as well.
 Experimentation, healthy feedback and a willingness to always keep the needs of students first will result in, as Walt said, leading schools down new and exciting paths.

 These are only a few ways in which the principles and practices of the Imagineers can be used to improve teaching, learning and the overall school experience.
-If you would like to learn more about each of these practices as they apply to education as well as take a deeper dive into the benefits of creating immersive spaces and experiences in order to foster greater student engagement, then join us for our new online course, Imagineering Education, launching this Spring.
-To register for updates and special offers, click here.
+If you would like to learn more about each of these practices as they apply to education as well as take a deeper dive into the benefits of creating immersive spaces and experiences in order to foster greater student engagement, then join us for our new online program, "The Imagineering Education Course."
+To learn more, register for our free webinar here.

 We hope you'll join us and until then, keep opening new doors, doing new things, and stay curious, my friends!